-Reupholstering dining room chairs is almost inevitable in our home.
-But, learning how to reupholster dining room chairs with fabric AND vinyl has been a lifesaver.
+Reupholstering dining chairs is almost inevitable in our home.
+However, learning how to reupholster dining chairs with fabric AND vinyl has been a lifesaver.

 If you have kids, pets, and/or a lot of guests and visitors I’m sure you can relate.